JacopoDaeli/passport-symmetric-token/README.md

 [Passport](http://passportjs.org/) strategy for authenticating with encrypted token based credentials.

-This module lets you authenticate in one Node.js application `A` from another application `B` where the user is already authenticated, using a token created encrypting `user.field`.
+This module lets you authenticate in one Node.js application `A` from another application `B` where the user is already authenticated, using a token based on an encrypted `user.field`.

 ## Install